You might not see many pros use a 3/4-sized guitar on stage, but let me tell you that it’s more than just a kids’ instrument.

 It has a narrow C-profile neck for effortless string bending.
 Also, the shorter scale makes long stretches much easier.

-Its 22.2” scale length makes it really accessible for all the young kids that aspire to become guitar players.
+Its 22.2” scale length makes it really accessible for all the young kids who aspire to become guitar players.
 The same goes for you small hands types of folks.
 Plus, having 24 frets on the fretboard is sure to give you ample fretting and bending freedom (but be careful as going crazy with the bending can render the guitar out of tune).

 Although not a boutique-level build, this guitar exceeds the expected build quality within this price range.